 So, what is the difference between texting and messaging?

 In this blog, we’ve broken it down so you can decide what type of communication best suits your business and customers needs.

 Messaging is one of the most popular forms of communication to date.
 It’s an all-encompassing real-time communication method that puts the user in control of when, where, and who they message.
 From it, individuals can send text, images, videos, and voice notes – in addition to calling or video chatting.
 It’s simple and effective and offers a variety of options to its users.

 From the wide range of capabilities that messaging offers, here are some distinctive qualities that set messaging apart from texting.

 Messaging is growing rapidly.
-With popular platforms continuing to emerge like Facebook Messenger, WhatsApp, Line, Snapchat and more, the amount of customers embracing messaging platforms is on the rise.
+With popular platforms like Facebook Messenger, WhatsApp, Snapchat and more, the amount of customers embracing messaging is on the rise.
 As reported by Statista, in 2016 1.58 billion mobile phone users access over-the-top (OTT) messaging apps to communicate and by 2021 the numbers are projected to grow to 2.48 billion users.
 With such a large predicted growth, messaging becomes a valuable asset to not only attract a wider audience but to stay ahead of the tech curve.

 Messaging offers users variety.
 Messaging apps give users a range of option to communicate.
 From text, to video, to GIFS, to voice notes, users can use whatever form of messaging is convenient for them and the recipient.
 If they prefer, they can have entire conversation without a single use of text, making it more flexible and immersive for the user.